Handwriting at Prince Rock

 - In EYFS, Year 1 and Year 2, there will be a handwriting King and Queen in each class.
 This will be the child who has shown exceptional personal handwriting as deemed by the class teacher.

 - Across the whole school, there will be a handwriting certificate per class for the child who has tried their hardest with their handwriting.
-This will be awarded in PPA assembly every Monday.
+This will be awarded in PPA assembly every Wednesday.